Arsenal21/easy-https-redirection/https-redirection/readme.txt

 * Actions: Do an auto redirect for the whole domain.
 So every URL will be redirected to the HTTPS version automatically.
 * Actions: Do an auto redirect for a few pages.
 The user can enter the URLs that will be auto redirected to the HTTPS version.
 * Force load static files (images, js, css etc) using a HTTPS URL.

+View more details on the [HTTPS Redirection plugin](https://www.tipsandtricks-hq.com/wordpress-easy-https-redirection-plugin) page.

 == Installation ==